LouisHouston/familynut/README.md

 Using expo for deployment and testing, firebase for Oauth and dbing for now super simple want an mvp up and running reactnative and expo serve the front and backend supp

+### 3.16.25
+## User Reg & Login
+User registration and login working through firebase, need to connect the auth providers to pop up but may not be completely necessary for the MVP.
+Still need to find the proper way to connect our own running LLM and fine tune (hardest part) for specifically cooking, nutrition, family profiles, adding members.
+Next stop is to start the DB connecting to users.